citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### swkbd: Fix digit filter ([#5086](https://github.com/citra-emu/citra/pull/5086)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

 All good things come in threes.
 Probably that was the reason why [zhaowenlan1779](https://github.com/zhaowenlan1779) made another small fix to the software keyboard.
 When the keyboard was first implemented, there was a misunderstanding regarding one of the filters (the `DIGIT` filter) the games can use.
-We thought that this filter prevented all digits, but it actually only limited the use of digits to a certain number (specified by the game).
+In Citra this filter was preventing all the digits you type, but on a real 3DS it only limits the use of digits to a certain number (specified by the game).

 Fixed the issue where you can't type any digits in Monster Hunter 3 Ultimate.